Tax scams can happen at any time of year, not just during tax season.

 Tips to Avoid Tax Scams:

-Number 1 The IRS does not initiate contact with taxpayers by email, text message, or social media to request personal or financial information.
-The IRS's first contact with you will always be a letter in the mail.
+The IRS has very specific ways it communicates with taxpayers.
+It does not initiate contact by email, text message, or social media to request personal or financial information.
+The IRS’s first contact will always be a letter sent through the mail.
+If you’re ever unsure about a message, do not share personal or account details.

-Number 2File your taxes as early as possible.
-You can also request an Identity Protection PIN (IP PIN), a six-digit number that helps the IRS verify your identity when filing your return.
+Filing your taxes as early as possible can help prevent criminals from filing in your name.
+You can also request an Identity Protection PIN (IP PIN), a six-digit number that helps the IRS confirm your identity when you file.

-• Call to demand immediate payment using a specific payment method, such as a prepaid debit card, gift card, or wire transfer.
+- Demand immediate payment using a prepaid debit card, gift card, or wire transfer.

 IF YOU SUSPECT FRAUD